Arnold Schwarzenegger: Investments

 Schwarzenegger transferred profits from the mail-order business and his bodybuilding-competition winnings by rolling the proceeds into his first real estate investment: an apartment building he purchased for $10,000.
-With the handsome profits that he raked in over the years in real estate investing, Schwarzenegger would later go on to invest in a number of real estate holding companies.

-Stallone] and Schwarzenegger ended their longtime industry rivalry by both investing in the Planet Hollywood chain of international theme restaurants (modeled after the Hard Rock Cafe) along with Bruce Willis and Demi Moore.
-However, Schwarzenegger severed his financial ties with the business in early 2000.
-Schwarzenegger said the company did not have the success he had hoped for, claiming he wanted to focus his attention on "new US global business ventures" and his then-burgeoning acting career.
+Schwarzenegger made millions of dollars by investing in a variety of real estate holding companies both within the United States and around the world.
+Schwarzenegger and fellow Hollywood veteran actor and industry adversary Sylvester Stallone brought their long-storied industry rivalry to an end by both investing in the Planet Hollywood chain of international theme restaurants (modeled after the Hard Rock Cafe) along with Bruce Willis and Demi Moore.
+However, Schwarzenegger severed his financial ties with the chain in early 2000.
+Schwarzenegger remarked that the restaurant did not achieve the success that he had hoped for, claiming he wanted to focus his attention on "new US global business ventures" and his then-burgeoning acting career.

-Schwarzenegger also made a private investment in the Easton Town Center, a shopping mall located in Columbus, Ohio.
-He has talked about some of those who have helped him over the years in business: "I couldn't have learned about business without a parade of teachers guiding me... from Milton Friedman to Donald Trump... and now, Les Wexner and Warren Buffett.
+Schwarzenegger also made a private commercial real estate investment in the Easton Town Center, a shopping mall based in Columbus, Ohio.
+He has talked about some of the mentors who have helped him over the years in business: "I couldn't have learned about business without a parade of teachers guiding me ... from Milton Friedman to Donald Trump ... and now, Les Wexner and Warren Buffett.
 I even learned a thing or two from Planet Hollywood, such as when to get out!
 And I did!"
 He has significant equity ownership in Dimensional Fund Advisors, an Austin-based investment firm.
-Schwarzenegger is also the owner of Arnold's Sports Festival, a sports and fitness festival which he started in 1989 and is held annually in Columbus, Ohio.
+Schwarzenegger is also the owner of Arnold's Sports Festival, a sports and fitness festival which he started in 1989 and which is held annually in Columbus, Ohio.
 It is a festival that hosts thousands of international health and fitness professionals which has also expanded into a three-day expo.
-He also owns a film production company called Oak Productions, Inc. and Fitness Publications, a joint publishing venture with Simon & Schuster.
+He also owns a film production company called Oak Productions, Inc. and Fitness Publications, a joint book publishing venture partnered with Simon & Schuster.

 In 2018, Schwarzenegger partnered with basketball player LeBron James to establish Ladder, a company that developed nutritional supplements to help athletes with severe cramps.
-The duo sold Ladder to Openfit for an undisclosed amount in 2020 after reporting more than $4 million in sales for that year.
+The pair sold Ladder to Openfit for an undisclosed amount in 2020 after reporting more than $4 million in sales for that year.

 Restaurant

 In 1992, Schwarzenegger and his wife opened a restaurant in Santa Monica called Schatzi On Main.
-Schatzi literally means "little treasure," and colloquially "honey" or "darling" in German.
+Schatzi literally means "little treasure", and colloquially "honey" or "darling" in German.
 In 1998, he sold his restaurant.